impresso/NZZ-black-letter-ground-truth/README.md

 All the data, which includes .xml and image files, in this repository is licensed under a Creative Commons license as specified in the file LICENSE.txt.
 This ground truth can be used for academic purposes.

-Neue Zürcher Zeitung black letter ground truth (c) by Simon Clematide, Phillip Ströbel
+Neue Zürcher Zeitung black letter ground truth (c) by Phillip Ströbel and Simon Clematide

 Neue Zürcher Zeitung black letter ground truth is licensed under a Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) License.